This web page is for those carrying the Shanahan/Shannahan/Shannon/O’Shanahan surnames, or those with ancestors bearing those names.

 The Shanahan's were of sufficient importance enough to have their own Chief "Uí Bloid".
 Uí Bloid means descendants of Bloid, first son of Cas, a branch of the Dál gCais.

-This clan includes the O'Kennedy, O'Shanahan, O'Durack and O'Ahern families of eastern Co.
+This Clan includes the O'Kennedy, O'Shanahan, O'Durack and O'Ahern families of eastern Co.
 Clare.

 The Shanahan's were a bardic clan - in Celtic cultures, a bard was a professional story teller, verse-maker, music composer, oral historian and genealogist, employed by a patron (such as a monarch or chieftain) to commemorate one or more of the patron's ancestors and to praise the patron's own activities.
 The Shanahan's were the bards to the Dál cGais/O'Brien's.